CAH2036 : Greeks and Barbarians

 To explore the degree to which these representations can provide us with an accurate reflection of day-to-day interactions between Greeks and non-Greeks.

-To further develop your skills in source analysis and critical thinking.
+To further develop your skills in source analysis and critical thinking in relation to current approaches to identity, race and ethnicity.

 Outline Of Syllabus